andrewblackmon/culture/benefits.md

 We provide our regular full-time salaried team members a monthly cell phone reimbursement of up to $60 per month.
 We do this since we don't have desk phones, and we're frequently on our phones communicating with team members when we're outside of the office.

 We don't offer this reimbursement to everyone on the team, since there are certain roles that don't require as frequent communication once you're out of the office.
-Every role in the company has different job requirements, and depdending on your responsibilities, it may not be necessary for you to access your email or phone while outside of work.
+Every role in the company has different job requirements, and depending on your responsibilities, it may not be necessary for you to access your email or phone while outside of work.

 **Employee Discounts**